Participate: Career Pathway

 If you are interested in participating as a Community Partner, please contact Sarah Sherban, Louise Endel Community Engagement Manager (203) 498-3744, firstname.lastname@example.org.

 An initiative of the National Endowment for the Arts in partnership with Arts Midwest, the NEA Big Read broadens our understanding of our world, our communities, and ourselves through the joy of sharing a good book.
-The 2017 Big Read centers on Luis Alberto Urrea's book "Into the Beautiful North," with related free events offered throughout Greater New Haven.
+The 2018 Big Read centers on Claudia Rankine's book "Citizen," with related free events offered throughout Greater New Haven.

 This pilot program brings six weeks of international music listening to elementary school students, played over the school intercom at the start of the day to the entire student body, as part of morning announcements.
 It's a wonderful way to begin the day—with a musical spark of inspiration that sets students up for success.